 We sat down for a chat in this Caregiver Corner with Marie Hiller, a Certified Nursing Assistant with Aware Senior Care.
-Marie explains what qualities are important in a caregiver, why she loves her work, and how she felt working with a senior who tested positive for COVID-19.
+Marie explains what qualities are important in a caregiver, why she loves her work, why she pursued caregiving as a career, and how she felt working with a senior who tested positive for COVID-19.

 Caregiver Corner with Marie: Q&A